Prepare for semester

 Get to know UQ

-When you’re a new student, there are all kinds of things you need to know, but might not think to ask.
+When you’re a new student, there are many things you need to know, but might not think to ask.
 This section will fill you in on all the practical knowledge you need about UQ.

 Rules, policies and procedures

-When you accepted your offer, you confirmed that you'll comply with UQ's policies, procedures and rules.
-Make sure you're familiar with what's required of you.
+When you accepted your offer, you confirmed you would comply with UQ's policies, procedures and rules.
+Please make sure you're familiar with what's required of you.

 See all UQ policies and rules